 Support for Additional Event Metadata

-When more detail can be derived from fields, Immuta’s UAM is able to incorporate the additional audit event metadata, enabling richer, more holistic analysis.
+When more detail can be derived from fields, Immuta’s UAM is able to incorporate the additional audit event metadata, enabling a richer, more holistic analysis.
 This includes user attributes, impersonated users, session IDs, Actor IPs, table names, and technologies.

 Search and Filtering Capabilities

-The integration of consistent metadata enables support for advanced filtering, as well as grouping by variables like action and target.
+Integrating consistent metadata enables support for advanced filtering, as well as grouping by variables like action and target.
 This increases efficiency by returning only the requested information, which in turn reduces payload.
 As functionality is further developed, Immuta’s UAM will also enable custom queries.